HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: HiDe: Hierarchical Decoupling for Precise and Compact

 \subsection{Layout-Preserving Decoupling (LPD)}

 After obtaining a set of purified attention maps $\{M_i^{\text{purified}}\}$, the next step is to extract the key regions from the attention signals.
 This entire stage is orchestrated by our \textbf{Layout-Preserving Decoupling (LPD)} mechanism, which transforms these abstract attention signals into a concrete, compact image representation.
-LPD operates in two stages: (i) discretizing continuous attention maps into spatial regions, and (ii) recomposing these regions on a new canvas free of background distractors.
+LPD operates in two stages: (i) discretizing attention signals into spatial regions, and (ii) recomposing these regions on a new canvas while preserving relative spatial configurations.

-In the first step, LPD translates each purified attention map $M_i^{\text{purified}}$ into a set of discrete bounding boxes.
-This is achieved by binarizing the normalized map using a threshold $\alpha \in [0,1]$: